anikamath1/Flutter_counter_app_provider/README.md

-# flutterapp2
+# Flutter Counter App

-A new Flutter application.
+A basic counter app implemented using Providers in Flutter

 ## Getting Started